-To introduce kids to your classroom library in the beginning of the year, try having each student choose books for a partner.
+To generate interest in selecting new books, or to introduce kids to your classroom library in the beginning of the year, try having each student choose books for a partner.
 Explain to the kids that, in order to choose interesting books for their partner, they will need to know something about their partner’s interests first.
 To do this, the kids could create interview questions of their own, or you could give them a list of questions such as the following:

 - What type of fiction books do you like best – realistic, fantasy, sci-fi, historical, or something else?